Alexander Bublik: 2022: First ATP singles title

 Bublik started his grass-court season at the BOSS Open in Stuttgart.
 Seeded seventh, he lost in the second round to eventual finalist, Andy Murray.
 At the Queen's Club Championships, he was defeated in the second round by seventh seed, world No. 17, and two-time champion, Marin Čilić.
 In Eastbourne, he beat seventh seed, Frances Tiafoe, in the first round.
 He was eliminated in the quarterfinals by third seed, world No. 14, 2019 champion, and eventual champion, Taylor Fritz.
-Ranked 38 at Wimbledon, he reached the third round where he lost to 23rd seed, Frances Tiafoe, in four sets.
+At Wimbledon, he reached the third round where he lost to 23rd seed and world No. 28, Frances Tiafoe, in four sets.

 After Wimbledon, Bublik competed at the Hall of Fame Open.
 Seeded third, he beat sixth seed, Andy Murray, in the quarterfinals.
-He then defeated Jason Kubler in the semifinals to reach his 6th ATP singles final, his 2nd ATP singles final of the year, and his 2nd Hall of Fame Open final.
+He then defeated Jason Kubler in the semifinals to reach his sixth ATP singles final, his second ATP singles final of the year, and his second Hall of Fame Open final.
 He lost in a thrilling final to fourth seed Maxime Cressy.

 In August, Bublik played at the National Bank Open.
 He lost in the first round to Jenson Brooksby.
 Bublik then missed the Western & Southern Open, and the Winston-Salem Open due to the birth of his son Vasily.
-Ranked No. 47 at the US Open, he was defeated in the second round by 12th seed, world No. 15, and two-time semifinalist, Pablo Carreño Busta.
+Returning to action at the US Open, he was defeated in the second round by 12th seed, world No. 15, and two-time semifinalist, Pablo Carreño Busta.

-In October at the first edition of the Firenze Open, he defeated in the first round Cristian Garin for his 100th career match win.
+In October at the first edition of the Firenze Open, he defeated in the first round Cristian Garín for his 100th career match win.
 He was the second man representing Kazakhstan to record 100 tour-level wins in his career, after Mikhail Kukushkin, who had 172.